cjdev/duckyjs/README.md

 }

-// And, for testing, let's stub out the interesting parts of the contract ... var mockAnimal = animalType.stub({
+// And, for testing, let's mock-out the interesting parts of the contract ... var mockAnimal = animalType.stub({
 	respond:function(message){return message + " ...
 I see .... interesting ...";}
 });